Mijones22/davan690.github.io/README.md

-This is my personal website for my phd work with the statistics network and other academic research included.
-This website is build on the **Beautiful Jekyll** template below.
+This is my personal website for my phd work with the statistics network (SSN) and other academic research.

+This website is build on the **Beautiful Jekyll** template below but includes additional tools and software such as R, RStudio, VS-code and all the packages associated.

 # Beautiful Jekyll